Detailed Insight Into Travel Activity Patterns

 Global Protocol for Community-Scale GHG Emissions Inventories (GPC)

-DB4IoT Transportation Data for GHG Reporting provides a set of maps and spreadsheets with detailed VMT or VKT metrics.
-This information can be readily used for emissions calculations for on-road vehicles; within a city, to a city and from a city.
-These three numbers provide a thumbnail sketch of how traffic is contributing to the GHG emissions but they do not provide more detailed information about when and where the emissions from traffic are the worst.
+DB4IoT Transportation Data for GHG Reporting provides a set of maps and spreadsheets with detailed VMT or VKT metrics from the vehicles present in the data set.
+Together with volume count data, this information can be readily used for emissions calculations for on-road vehicles; within a city, to a city and from a city.
+These three numbers provide a thumbnail sketch of how traffic is contributing to the GHG emissions.
+In addition DB4IoT Transportation Data for GHG Reporting provides more detailed information about when and where the emissions from traffic are the worst.

 Available for Cities in the US, Canada, the EU and UK